 IMAP is another protocol used by email programs to access your email.

-IMAP is an alternative to POP3, and works in a fundamentally different way.
-Those differences make it a frequently-preferred alternative in today’s always-connected world.
+IMAP can be used instead of POP3, and works in a completely different way.
+Those differences make it the preferred protocol in today’s always-connected world.

 IMAP versus POP3

-POP3 is designed around the assumption that when you access your email, you want to download it to the computer you’re using.
-So after your email program fetches email via POP3, that email resides only on your computer and nowhere else.1 It’s perfect when you only read your email from a single location: your PC.
+POP3 downloads all your email to the computer you’re using.
+After your email program fetches email via POP3, that email resides only on your computer and nowhere else.1 It’s perfect when you only read your email from a single location: your PC.

-IMAP assumes you want to leave the master copy of your email on the email server.
+IMAP leaves the master copy of your email on the email server.
 IMAP is simply a way of looking at that master copy from a connected device.
-A computer connected via IMAP may (or may not) actually download your email to your computer.2 It’s ideal if you want to access the same email account from several devices.
+A computer connected via IMAP may or may not actually download your email to your computer.2 It’s ideal if you want to access the same email account from several devices.

-• The name of your email provider’s server which holds your email.
-Typically, it’s something like “mail.randomisp.com”.
+• The name of your email provider’s server that holds your email.
+Perhaps something like mail.randomisp.com.

-• The account ID you were assigned by your ISP.
+• The account ID you were assigned by your email service.
 Most commonly it’s your email address, but it doesn’t have to be.

 • Your password.

-Mailbox That’s it.
-Once properly configured, you can access the email your ISP collects on your behalf.
+That’s it.
+Once configured, you can access the email your email service collects on your behalf.

 SMTP: Simple Mail Transfer Protocol